burgan-tech/morph-api-client/docs/getting-started.md

 ## Initialization

 Plugins provide auth and storage capabilities.
-The runtime topologically sorts them by `provides` / `requires`, so order in the array does not matter.
-You can also inject dependencies directly: `oauth2Plugin({ storage: myCustomStorage })`.
+All `oauth2Plugin()` options are optional -- the plugin provides sensible defaults for callbacks.
+The runtime topologically sorts plugins by `provides` / `requires`, so order does not matter.

 ```typescript
 import { MorphClient } from '@morph/core';